codefinity/oeuvre/README.md

 **Meaning:** The body of work of a painter, composer, or author.
 A work of art, music, or literature.

+## A Note

+This project is in design and analysis phase.
+Please feel free to go through the code and if you have any Questions aor Suggestions, you can use the [Issues](https://github.com/codefinity/oeuvre/issues) tab.

 ## Table of Contents

 [1.
 Introducing Oeuvre](#Introducing-Oeuvre)